WASHINGTON D.C. OFFICE

 Partner Kerry D. Staton became a medical malpractice lawyer dedicated to helping victims and families because his own mother suffered medical malpractice which caused brain damage.
 The medical damage confined her to a nursing facility for the remainder of her life.

 Jonathan Schochor is on the Board of the Life and Breath Foundation, a charitable organization dedicated to finding the cure for sarcoidosis—a fibrotic lung disease.

-Make Schochor, Federico and Staton your choice for doctor and hospital negligence cases
+Make Schochor, Staton, Goldberg and Cardea, P.A. your choice for doctor and hospital negligence cases

 Our lawyers fully understand the key issues involved in Washington D.C. medical malpractice cases.
 We sue the right parties including hospitals, physicians, nurses, X-ray technicians, pharmacies, and others.
 We demand full compensation for all past and future medical bills, lost wages, and pain and suffering.
-Call Schochor, Federico and Staton today at 410-234-1000.
+Call Schochor, Staton, Goldberg and Cardea, P.A. today at 410-234-1000.
 We also offer representation for medical malpractice in Maryland.